byu/langis/README.markdown

 * Finally, we have Rack-inspired middleware and applications that is executed in EventMachine deferred thread pools to respond to such Events.

-For example, let's say that we have changed our model observer's after create method to publish a "MyModelCreatedEvent" event instead of directly (tigher coupling) creating our needed BackgroundJobX (et al).

-1. We define some Rack-like middleware to transform the MyModelCreatedEvent message into actual data required for our BackgroundJobX.
-2. We create a Rackish application using the afore mentioned middleware and one of Langis' predefined job sinks.
-3. We finally subscribe our Rackish applications to said Event using our configuration language.

-So, our model publishes an event.
-Our Rackish applications are executed in response to said event, and we can enqueue many background jobs (not just BackgroundJobX) without impacting the response to our client.

-What if BackgroundJobX is also created in a separate controller, unrelated to MyModel?
-That separate controller can instead publish its own event, and change the configuration to subscribe BackgroundJobX to this new separate event.
+For example, an ActiveRecord observer model will just publish a "ModelEvent" message (e.g. - to represent Article Created) into Langis instead of directly (tigher coupling) creating respective DelayedJob jobs.
+Langis will be configured to route the "ModelEvent" to listening Rack-based applications that will then create the jobs (looser coupling).

 Installation and Usage
 ======================